 The government has been leading the positive momentum in scaling up access to new contraceptive methods such as DMPA-SC in the public and private sectors.
-The enabling environment has been provided by the government for the national rollout of DMPA-SC.
-The introduction and scale up commenced in August 2018, by December 2019, 10 out of 36 states has introduced DMPA-SC within a broader contraceptive method mix.
+The FMoH provided coordination and overall stewardship to the different implementing partners who support the rollout of DMPA-SC in the different states.
+The introduction and scale up commenced in August 2018.
+By December 2019, 10 out of 36 states has introduced DMPA-SC within a broader contraceptive method mix.